 And to all the artists out there, I'm so inspired by all of you.
 Thank you for being your true selves, and for lighting the way for us.
 I'm so inspired by you guys.
 There's so much rad shit happening right now in music, and keep doing it.
 Keep shining for the rest of us to see.
 And you, my darling girl, are beautiful.
 And I love you."

 Having role models we can relate to is so important.
 They remind us, especially in our darkest and most insecure moments, that we are strong, beautiful, and capable.
 Because if they are all those things, and we identify with them, then we can remember we are those things too.

 That's one of the many reasons I'm so passionate about body positivity and diversity.
 We need to see role models of all shapes, sizes, ethnicities, and personalities...
 Especially in the world of health and fitness.

 My fitness journey started in college, with a DVD of a trainer who was different.
 She was intense, like me.
-She made bad jokes, laughed loudly, swore, and had a masculine swagger.
+She made bad jokes, laughed loudly, and had a masculine swagger.
 I had seen other DVDs, with lithe sweet elegant trainers, but she was the first trainer I related to.
 I had never thought of myself as physically strong.
-But I saw myself in her, and she was strong as fuck.
+But I saw myself in her.
 And that's what kept me training with her and getting stronger.

 As life got chaotic and I'd find myself having to re-commit to fitness, I always found inspiration in strong women who had a similar body type or demeanor to me.
 Fangirling over P!nk got me into running (and I still watch her concerts on the treadmill).
 Discovering Ronda Rousey motivated me to take MMA conditioning classes.
 I started a yoga challenge after seeing Wonder Woman.